KhanyaI/Python_learning/README.md

-Self taught python
+Questions

-1. Course: Intro to CS and programming using Python: MIT, 6.00, John Guttag
+1. py6 : How to updateandclean function?